 - gather input from a defined set of stakeholders (including senior leadership).

-The ultimate goal of micro-battles is to teach the organization to act like a scale insurgent.
+The ultimate goal of micro-battles is to teach your organization to act like a scale insurgent.
 Because of this, each micro-battle should look like a microcosm of the organization you want to become.
 This demands a system to maximize learning, focusing on the behaviors of two types of teams:

 Let’s explore how each team should work and the broader capability building and behavioral change we’re trying to engineer.